Multimedia

 MM 123.
 Podcasting.
 3 Credits.

 Covers the planning, production, launching and distribution of a podcast.
 Examines inclusion of diverse voices and perspectives.
 Explores audio storytelling, audio mixing, interviewing, podcast script writing, research, editing, budgeting, marketing and distribution.
 Introduces podcast equipment selection, setting up a podcast kit, recording for ear, and recording in-person and remote guests.
-Prerequisite: MM 112.
 Audit available.

 MM 125.
 Video Industry Survey.
 1 Credit.